-The 2016 (19th) Annual Scientific Meeting for Health Sciences Research Trainees was a huge success, with over 180 attendees celebrating the research accomplishments of trainees at Queen’s.
-This year we had 103 abstracts submitted for presentation.
-From these, 12 submissions going across multiple disciplines were selected for oral talks, with the remaining 91 abstracts presented as posters in separate morning and afternoon sessions.
+This year marks the twentieth anniversary of the Annual Scientific Meeting for Health Sciences Research Trainees.
+This year we had over 130 attendees celebrating the research accomplishments of trainees at Queen’s.
+There were 81 abstracts submitted for presentation.
+From these, 12 submissions going across multiple disciplines were selected for oral talks, with the remaining 69 abstracts presented as posters in separate morning and afternoon sessions.
 Trainees who presented during the meeting were undergraduate and graduate students, postdoctoral fellows and residents from the Faculty of Health Sciences and the Faculty of Arts and Science.
-The Keynote Speaker this year was Dr. Gunnar Blohm, who was one of the co-recipients of the 2015 Basmajian Award for Excellence in Research.
+The Keynote Speaker this year was Dr. Amer Johri, who was the recipient of the 2016 Mihran and Mary Basmajian Award for Excellence in Health Research.
 As was the case in previous years, the poster sessions were organized and adjudicated by Graduate students.
-Twenty-eight graduate students participated in the adjudication process, and identified 14 posters for awards.
-The oral talks were adjudicated by 3 postdoctoral fellows.
+Thirty one Graduate students participated in the adjudication process, and identified 12 posters for awards.
+The oral talks were adjudicated by 3 Postdoctoral Fellows.
 Winners of the prizes for oral and poster presentations are listed below:

 Many thanks to all the participants!